KhramtsovMaksim/Fluture/README.md

 resolution value, depending on which is present, and resolves with the result.

 This provides a convenient means to ensure a Future is always resolved.
-It can be used with other type constructors, like [`S.Either`][S:Either], to maintain a representation of failures:
+It can be used with other type constructors, like [`S.Either`][S:Either], to maintain a representation of failure.

 ```js
 Future.of('hello')